martinohmann/exp/README.md

 ![GitHub](https://img.shields.io/github/license/martinohmann/exp?color=orange)

 Experimental go packages and commands.
-There are no API stability guarantees and packages may come and go at any time.
+There are no API stability guarantees and packages may come, break and go at any time.
+This is just a playground to try things out.

 ## Installation